jeffpar/pcjs/tools/pc/README.md

 	node pc.js --load=ibm5150

+If you don't include a full path to the JSON file, `pc.js` will look for the JSON file in the `/tools/pc` folder.
+As a convenience, you can also omit `--load=` option if the JSON file is in your current directory.

-should produce the following output:
+Loading [ibm5150.json](ibm5150.json) should produce the following output:

     PCx86 v2.00
     Copyright © 2012-2023 Jeff Parsons <Jeff@pcjs.org>